docwire/docwire/README.md

 - Supports multiple LLM models: gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-3.5-turbo-1106, gpt-4, gpt-4-32k and gpt-4-1106-preview (world events up to April 2023, 128k context window that can fit more than 300 pages of text in a single prompt), gpt4_vision_preview (with ability to understand images), whisper-1, tts-1.
 More are coming.
 - Equipped with a high-grade, scriptable, and trainable OCR that has LSTM neural networks-based character recognition OCR capabilities in more than 100 languages and multiple languages in single picture.
 - Incremental parsing returning data as soon as they are available
+- Structured Content Extraction: DocWire SDK excels in transforming unstructured documents into structured content.
+By breaking down documents into discernible elements such as titles, paragraphs, list items, tables, and metadata, the SDK facilitates a granular level of control over the data extraction process.
+This feature is particularly beneficial for developers working with NLP and LLM models, as it allows them to selectively retain content that is most relevant to their application.
+For instance, when training a summarization model, users may opt to focus solely on narrative text, excluding headers, footers, and other non-essential elements.
+The SDK's structured content extraction capability ensures that the integrity and context of the document are preserved, enabling more accurate and meaningful interactions with AI-driven projects.
 - Cross-platform: Linux, Windows, MacOSX, and more to come
 - Can be embedded in your application (SDK)
 - Can be integrated with other data mining and data analytics applications